Indoleamine 2,3-dioxygenase: Clinical significance

 IDO is an immune checkpoint molecule in the sense that it is an immunomodulatory enzyme produced by alternatively activated macrophages and other immunoregulatory cells.
 IDO is known to suppress T and NK cells, generate Tregs and myeloid-derived suppressor cells, and also supports angiogenesis.

 These mechanisms are crucial in the process of carcinogenesis.
 IDO allows tumor cells to escape the immune system by two main mechanisms.
 The first mechanism is based on tryptophan depletion from the tumor microenvironment.
 The second mechanism is based on the production of catabolic products called kynurenins, that are cytotoxic for T lymphocytes and NK cells.
 Overexpression of human IDO (hIDO) is described in a variety of human tumor cell lineages and is often associated with poor prognosis.
 Tumors with increased production of IDO include prostate, ovarian, lung or pancreatic cancer or acute myeloid leukemia.
 Expression of IDO is under physiological conditions regulated by the Bin1 gene, which can be damaged by tumor transformation.

 Emerging clinical studies suggest that combination of IDO inhibitors with classical chemotherapy and radiotherapy could restore immune control and provide a therapeutic response to generally resistant tumors.
 Enzyme IDO used by tumors to escape immune surveillance is currently in focus of research and drug discovery efforts, as well as efforts to understand if it could be used as a biomarker for prognosis.

 Inhibitors

 COX-2 inhibitors down-regulate indoleamine 2,3-dioxygenase, leading to a reduction in kynurenine levels as well as reducing proinflammatory cytokine activity.

 1-Methyltryptophan is a racemic compound that weakly inhibits indoleamine dioxygenase, but is also a very slow substrate.
 The specific racemer 1-methyl--tryptophan (known as indoximod) is in clinical trials for various cancers.

-Epacadostat (INCB24360) and navoximod (GDC-0919) are potent inhibitors of the indoleamine 2,3-dioxygenase enzyme and are in clinical trials for various cancers.
-BMS-986205 is also in clinical trials for cancer.
+Epacadostat (INCB24360), navoximod (GDC-0919), and linrodostat (BMS-986205) are potent inhibitors of the indoleamine 2,3-dioxygenase enzyme and are in clinical trials for various cancers.